ULHPC/tutorials/advanced/EasyBuild/README.md

 We obtained HPL 2.1 without writing any EasyConfig file.

 **IMPORTANT**: LMod cache the modules available such that it may append that the `module avail HPL` command _does not_ report the newly created 2.1 version.
 In that case, you can use the following option:

     $> module --ignore-cache avail HPL

 There are multiple ways to amend a EasyConfig file.
 Check the `--try-*` option flags for all the possibilities.

-## Build software using your own EasyConfig file
+## Build software using your own EasyConfig file (Gaia only)

 For this example, we create an EasyConfig file to build GZip 1.4 with the GOOLF toolchain.
 Open your favorite editor and create a file named `gzip-1.4-goolf-1.4.10.eb` with the following content: